FAQ (Frequently Asked Questions)

-After you submit your materials electronically, you will have the ability to check the status of your application online.
-Please do not send inquiries to the Admissions Office requesting status of your application.
-If your application is incomplete, you will be notified directly.
-(Watch your email for notifications.)
+After you submit your materials electronically, you will be able to check the status of your application online.
+Please do not send inquiries requesting status of your application.
+If your application is incomplete, you will be notified directly via email.

 When can I expect to receive an admission decision?

 It usually takes two weeks to release admissions results after each round of application.
-We will send out the admissions result electronically via email.
+We will send out the official admissions result electronically via email.
 Please make sure you can receive emails from email@example.com.
-If you have not heard from us after two weeks of the application deadline, please email us directly.
+If you do not hear from us after two weeks of the application deadline, please email us directly.